Will Bitcoin Be Regulated In The Future And What Will It Mean For Online Casinos?

 But, with every discussion, there is a counter-argument.
 In fact, experts in the field believe that regulation for Bitcoin could actually help it grow and thrive.
 Mass-adoption of the cryptocurrency, or any digital currencies for that matter, is practically impossible without any regulations.
 Small businesses and start-ups often don’t have the assets they need for enough of a safety net if their cryptocurrency use falls through.
 So, while bigger businesses can adopt Bitcoin and other digital currencies, smaller companies often won’t take the risk.

-How will regulation of Bitcoin affect online casinos?
+How will the regulation of Bitcoin affect online casinos?

-To anyone looking for better ways to manage their poker bankrolls or optimise their payment methods, Bitcoin can seem like a godsend.
+To any Texas Holdem poker player or basically anyone looking for better ways to manage their poker bankrolls or optimize their payment methods, Bitcoin can seem like a godsend.
 A decentralized, anonymous and ultimately secure cryptocurrency has made gambling online safer than ever, but with the increase in cryptocurrency understanding and use, it can pose its problems.
 Bitcoin, despite having been around for nearly 10 years, is – in a sense – still in its infancy.
 The currency is rocketing in worth, but there’s no guarantee for stability and just how companies could cope if everything suddenly went wrong.
 The transparency within cryptocurrency, even with its anonymity means that, in theory, this cryptocurrency should be the safest payment method online today.
 But is it?

 With every good thing comes those that want to take advantage, or ruin it completely.
 Bitcoin has its cowboys, with theft and dishonesty possible in cryptocurrency even with blockchain technology.
 John Caldwell, former PokerStars Marketing Executive, states that it’s important to think of technological and regulatory safeguards first.
 The online casino industry is a big one, and if cryptocurrencies are being picked up on a larger scale, regulations may need to be put in place to some extent to keep everything running smoothly and safely to ensure security and legality.